Graduate College, Lancaster: Governance

 According to the college constitution, the aims of the college are "to stimulate and support graduate studies at the University, to enhance the University's national and international academic reputation, and to advance knowledge, wisdom and understanding".

 Postgraduate Board

 Instead of having a JCR, there is a Postgraduate Board (PG Board).
-Unlike the University of York, where the Graduate Students' Association is separate from the main students' union, the PG Board is a sub-committee of the Students' Union, of which all postgraduates are full members.
+The PG Board is a sub-committee of the Students' Union, of which all postgraduates are full members.
 The PG Board's goal is to raise postgraduate issues to the Students' Union and promote social engagement between students, focusing mainly on social events, and welfare and academic issues; it relies heavily on its parent organisation for most services and actively collaborates with the college.
 The PG Board is similar in structure to the JCR Executives seen in the undergraduate colleges, but is led by a chair (rather than a president), and includes a number of Members without Portfolio.

 The current PG Board is composed of three members: Emma Gardiner, Jude Rowley, and Ritika Arora.